deephaven-examples/deephaven-ib/README.md

     ```
 4) Build a [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib) virtual environment:

+   [./dhib_env.py](./dhib_env.py) is a Python script that builds a Python environment for [deephaven-ib](https://github.com/deephaven-examples/deephaven-ib).
+   The script installs `deephaven-ib`, `ibapi`, and `deephaven` into the environment.
+   * By default, a virtual environment is created, but this can be disabled with the `--use_venv false` option.
+   * An existing virtual environment can be used with the `--create_venv false` option.

    First, install the dependencies needed to run the script:
     ```bash
     python3 -m pip install -r requirements_dhib_env.txt